-09.226, 09.425, 09.434
+09.226; 09.425; 09.434

 LEGAL: HB 3 CREATES A NEW CHAPTER OF KRS 158 REQUIRING DISTRICTS TO IMPLEMENT ESSENTIAL WORKPLACE ETHICS PROGRAMS THAT PROMOTE CHARACTERISTICS THAT ARE CRITICAL TO SUCCESS IN THE WORKPLACE.
 DISTRICTS ARE ALSO REQUIRED TO DESIGN, AND ADOPT A DIPLOMA, SEAL, CERTIFICATE TO AWARD STUDENTS OF THE ATTAINMENT OF SUCH.